department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 If you need support for a mental health problem like PTSD, depression, or substance use—or if you're having problems sleeping, controlling your anger, or readjusting to civilian life—you're not alone.
 And we can help.

 Over 1.7 million Veterans received mental health services at VA last year.
 Our services range from peer support with other Veterans to counseling, therapy, medication or a combination of these options.
+And our goal is to help you take charge of your treatment and live a full and meaningful life.
+Our providers also receive training about military culture, gender differences, and ethnic issues so that we can better understand each Veteran.

 ### How do I schedule my first appointment?